Asiwaju-Adeniyi/Labalaba/README.md

 - The Cooley–Tukey FFT
 - Multiprocessor interconnect networks
 - Efficient structured neural network layers
-- Any algorithm with recursive "swap + combine" phases
+- Algorithms with recursive "swap + combine" phases

 For an input of width **L**, the standard dense multiplication **XW** (shape: *F×L · L×L*) can be replaced by: